SimonDevelop/php-docker/docs/chapter01.md

 $docker->removeArg([
     "SSH_PASSWORD" => "root"
 ]);
-// remove argument variable in the Arg list for the docker container
+// remove argument variable in the Arg list of docker container
 ```

 ---